intelsdi-x/snap/README.md

 $SNAP_PATH/bin/snapd --tribe-seed <ip or name of another tribe member>
 ```

-Checkout the [tribe](docs/TRIBE.md) doc for more info.
+Checkout the [tribe doc](docs/TRIBE.md) for more info.

 ## Load Plugins
 snap gets its power from the use of plugins.
-The [Plugin Catalog](#plugin-catalog) is a collection of all known plugins for snap.
+The [plugin catalog](#plugin-catalog) is a collection of all known plugins for snap.

 Next, lets load a few of the demo plugins.
 You can do this via cURL, or `snapctl`, snap's CLI.